Board of Directors

 Al is a graduate of Iowa State University.
 He and his wife Sue reside in Millcreek, Utah.
 They have two adult children and five grandchildren.

-Mr. Landon has served as Chair of the PBS Investment Committee and served on the Audit, Finance, and Nominating and Corporate Governance committees and Strategic Planning Advisory Group.
-He previously served as chair of the Audit Committee.
+Mr. Landon served as Chair of the PBS Audit and Investment Committees,and served on the Executive, Finance, and Nominating and Corporate Governance committees and Strategic Planning Advisory Group.